Website Personalization: 3 Ways to Exceed Customer Expectations Online

 Predictive Q&A technology is on the rise and a key to creating a frictionless online experience.
 AnswerDash‘s Predictive Q&A Engine dynamically serves up the most popular questions on a page based on your visitors’ most common inquiries.
 This way the most relevant questions on the page are always featured.
 AnswerDash considers what your visitors are doing, in context, sparing them from being presented with annoying, random answers.

-3. Self-service is key
+3. Enable Self-service

 According to a study by Forrester, 72% of customers prefer to use self-service support rather than phone or email support.
 Self service is crucial and customers want the ability to be self-reliant.